 It is difficult to imagine anything more horrific than the devastation left behind by wildfire, but because we live in Southern California we must learn to live with that reality.
 Preparation, including creating a defensible space around your property, could help protect your loved ones and save your home.

 Wildland areas can be wonderfully tranquil places to live.
-However, the 2007 wildfire season is indicative of the dangerous wildfires that can, and will continue to, threaten lives and property in Southern California.
-Dry, hot easterly winds are capable of pushing wildfire incredibly fast – deep into neighborhoods far from the edge of native vegetation.
-In 2003 and again in 2007, large portions of San Bernardino, Riverside and San Diego counties were destroyed by out-of-control wildfires.
-Because native brush is easily ignited when dry, the combination of drought conditions, hot weather and wind can lead to widespread devastation of homes, neighborhoods and communities.
+However, the recent wildfire seasons are indicative of the dangers posed by wildfires that can, and will continue to, threaten lives and property in Southern California.
+Dry, hot northeast winds are capable of pushing wildfire incredibly fast and deep into neighborhoods far from the edge of native vegetation.
+In recent years, large portions of San Bernardino, Riverside, Inyo, and Mono counties were destroyed by out-of-control wildfires.
+Because native brush is easily ignited when dry, the combination of drought conditions, hot weather, and wind can lead to widespread devastation of homes, neighborhood,s and communities.
 A single wind-driven spark can easily set fire to a roof, sending embers onto neighboring rooftops.
 Reduce the risk to your family and property – take steps now to protect your home and loved ones!

 - Will your home survive?